Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: RELATED WORK

-Sound source localisation in robotics has been manly concerned with human-robot interaction applications.
-Recently, more traditional geometry-based methods \cite{rudzyn2007real}\cite{marchegiani2009multimodal}, have been replaced by deep learning techniques \cite{he2017deep}\cite{ma2017exploiting}, which employ cross-correlation information to model the sound source location.
-This work is close in spirit to both these studies.
-Yet, with respect to those, which focus on indoor environments and multi-speaker localisation, where the noise is either low ($SNR \geq 0dB$) or structured in the form of competing speakers, we analyse and are able to cope with outdoor scenarios characterised by the presence of a variety of unknown sources of noise of a different nature, and where the SNR can be remarkably low.
+Sound source localisation in robotics has been mainly concerned with human-robot interaction applications.
+Recently, more traditional geometry-based methods \cite{rudzyn2007real}\cite{marchegiani2009multimodal}, have been replaced by deep learning techniques \cite{he2017deep}\cite{ma2017exploiting}\cite{tse2019no}\cite{vera2018towards}\cite{he2019adaptation}\cite{zhang2018new}.
+In \cite{he2017deep} and \cite{ma2017exploiting}, the authors employ cross-correlation information to model the sound source location, while \cite{tse2019no} and \cite{vera2018towards} propose \emph{end-to-end} localisation.
+Different perspectives are analysed in \cite{he2019adaptation} and \cite{zhuang2008feature}, where the former discusses the possibility of relying on domain adaptation techniques to exploit models built in simulation in real-world acoustic scenes, and the latter introduces the concept of regional localisation.
+This work is close in spirit to all those studies, and, in particular to \cite{he2017deep}\cite{ma2017exploiting}.
+Yet, with respect to those, which focus on indoor environments and multi-speaker localisation, and the noise is either low ($SNR \geq -5dB$) or structured in the form of competing speakers, we analyse and are able to cope with outdoor scenarios characterised by the presence of a variety of unknown sources of noise of a different nature, and where the SNR can be significantly lower. \rv{Outdoor sound source localisation has been analysed in the past mainly for underwater vehicle navigation (\textit{e.g.} \cite{huang2016autonomous, rypkema2018closed}).
+Only few investigations have been carried out in urban scenarios (\textit{e.g.} \cite{mennitt2010multiple}), mainly focusing on the analysis of sound propagation in cluttered environments, whose map is known, and where urban noise is not present.
+Sound source localisation in wide-range outdoor environments employing wireless sensor networks has been approached in \cite{faraji2019sound}.
+Yet, also in this case, environmental noise is not present (\textit{i.e.} experimental evaluation is carried out at $34dB$).} Outdoor scenarios and lower SNRs are investigated in \cite{tse2019no}, but, in that instance, the system is tuned to work only on a known target speaker.